izackp/SDL/README.md

 .\.build\debug\SDLDemo.exe
 ```

-We're using `swift build` because `swift run` can't find the directories for some reason.
+We're using `swift build` because `swift run` can't find the SDL directories for some reason.